 Identifying the key driver

-In this final part of our series, we’ll study California Resources’ (CRC) stock price movement with respect to energy prices, the dollar index, and the broader market.
+In this final part of the series, we’ll look at Noble Energy’s (NBL) stock price movement with respect to energy prices, the dollar index, and the broader market.

 As the above chart shows, Noble Energy’s stock price was following an uptrend between June 2012 and June 2014, when NYMEX (New York Mercantile Exchange) WTI (West Texas Intermediate) crude oil prices were also following an uptrend.
 NYMEX WTI crude oil started its fall in June 2014, and that’s when Noble Energy’s stock topped.
 Since then, both NYMEX WTI crude oil and Noble Energy have been following a downtrend.